A-2 jacket: Modern Air Force A-2

 With the exception of a very brief period from 1979 to early 1981 the U.S. Navy never stopped issuing its G-1 leather flying jackets to Navy, Marine, and Coast Guard flight crews.
 This meant that an entire generation of Air Force pilots and flight crews had missed out on an opportunity not lost to their Naval comrades.

 Reviving the A-2 was an effort by the USAF to provide a visible symbol of the modern Air Force pilot.
-To support this effort, a new regulation was created to permit the wearing of A-2 flight jackets after September 18, 1987, the Air Force’s fortieth birthday.
+To support this effort, a new regulation was created to permit the wearing of A-2 flight jackets after 18 September 1987, the Air Force’s fortieth birthday.
 The Air Force was unsuccessful in locating the original 30-1415 drawing when they wanted to officially reintroduce the A-2, so they relied upon Avirex with Willis & Geiger Outfitters to create a new A-2 drawing.
 Avirex and Willis & Geiger Outfitters were not original A-2 manufacturers, but were chosen by the USAF as they were making civilian versions at the time.

-Dec 31, 1987 was the deadline for awarding the first A-2 contract of 53,000 seal-brown goatskin jackets and were to be delivered at a rate of 5,000 jackets per month.
-Cooper Sportswear Mfg., Co. of Newark, NJ won the first contract and had to source goatskin from Nigeria, Tasmania, and Pakistan as there was no source within the US that had a sufficient supply of goatskin for such a large contract.
+31 Dec 1987 was the deadline for awarding the first A-2 contract of 53,000 seal-brown goatskin jackets and were to be delivered at a rate of 5,000 jackets per month.
+Cooper Sportswear Mfg., Co. of Newark, New Jersey won the first contract and had to source goatskin from Nigeria, Tasmania, and Pakistan as there was no source within the US that had a sufficient supply of goatskin for such a large contract.
 The first A-2 jacket deliveries began in May 1988, under contract 1988 DLA 100 88 C0420, using the "Saddlery" label.

 Officers or enlisted personnel who were in mission-ready, emergency-mission-ready, mission capable, or mission-support billets assigned at or below wing level were permitted to wear the re-issued A-2, except with civilian clothing.
 The A-2 was only to be issued once, with the member permitted to keep it when they retire.
 Avirex Ltd., Branded Garments, Inc., and Cockpit USA, Inc. have been other suppliers of the A-2 re-issue.